thedynamiclinker/sudocode/zero/Revelation.md

 1: Public key?

+0: Not in the usual sense.

-0: With a key that anyone can see.
+1: I mean it's encrypted, but with a key that anyone can see.

+0: I wouldn't say _anyone._

 1: With like five minutes of research.

-0: Or just turning your head a bit.
+0: That's a big ask for more than you'd think.

 1: How did you learn how to do this?